 so is the arresst warrant being withdrawn?

-I've only just come across this article... pretty amazing
+I've only just come across this article from 2016... pretty amazing

 Former Icelandic minister claims FBI tried to frame Julian Assange | Daily Mail Online

 Yeh, I'm amazed it's taken you 13 months to find it

 I don't recall seeing it on urban75, despite being involved in Assange threads.
 I don't see that it has been previously posted here at all.

 Yeh.
 This goes some way towards explaining why it took you so long to find that mail article

 Why?
 He's clearly guilty of contempt of court.